Laurel Hill (Pennsylvania): Climate

 The Laurel Hill region shares the humid continental climate of the Mid-Atlantic region in which it is located.

 The mountain ridge is oriented at right angles to approaching weather systems, forcing prevailing westerly airflows upward.
 As rising air cools, moisture in the air mass condenses; once reaching the saturation point, precipitation results.
 Laurel Hill may also act as a barrier to weather systems and slow the movement of storms, which has an impact on the local area and forms a microclimate.
 Although the mountain is not high enough to create its own weather, its orography is enough to gently nudge weather from hot to warm, cool to cold, and from rain to snow; along with moisture from the Great Lakes, the latter can result in heavy snowfall during winter months.
 The mountain ridge can be 5 to 10 F cooler than surrounding towns and valleys, depending on other weather variables.

+Ecology

+Located within the Appalachian mixed mesophytic forests ecoregion, Laurel Hill is dominated by northern hardwoods, especially in its cool ravines, moist slopes, and sheltered valleys with stands of second-growth and old-growth hemlocks in Laurel Hill State Park with the old-growth estimating to be over 200-300 years old and up to 3½ (3.5) feet in diameter.

-Flora and fauna
+Flora

-Laurel Hill has a diversity of habitats, and with that comes a variety of birds and mammals.
-Ravens and wild turkeys are frequently seen, while the hermit thrush, Canada warbler, brown creeper, and winter wren all nest near the bog at Spruce Flats.
-During the summer, black-throated blue warblers, blue-headed and red-eyed vireos can be seen.
-Raptors on the mountain include the broad-winged, red-tailed and red-shouldered hawks, and barred owls.

-Commonly seen mammals on the mountain include white-tailed deer, chipmunks, and red and gray squirrels.
-More elusive animals include the woodchuck, raccoon, and opossum.
-Black bear have also been seen, but are shy and reclusive and not likely to be encountered.

-Snakes including the timber rattler and copperhead also make their home on Laurel Hill around rocks and scree areas.
+The forest canopy features eastern hemlock (Tsuga canadensis), sugar maple (Acer saccharum), red maple (Acer rubrum), yellow birch (Betula alleghaniensis), sweet birch (Betula lenta), black cherry (Prunus serotina), and white pine (Pinus strobus).
+On upper slopes and ridgetops, red oak (Quercus rubra), chestnut oak (Quercus montana), and scarlet oak (Quercus coccinea) occur, with scattered pitch pine (Pinus rigida) and red spruce (Picea rubens) on rocky exposures.
+Shrub and understory vegetation includes great laurel (Rhododendron maximum), mountain laurel (Kalmia latifolia), hay-scented fern (Dennstaedtia punctilobula), and northern maidenhair fern (Adiantum pedatum).
+American chestnut (Castanea dentata) persists in the understory as sprouts, though blight prevents most from reaching maturity.

+Fauna

+Birds include common raven, wild turkey, hermit thrush, Canada warbler, brown creeper, winter wren, black throated blue warbler, blue-headed vireo, and red-eyed vireo.
+Raptors include broad-winged hawk, red-tailed hawk, red shouldered hawk, and barred owls.
+Mammals commonly seen include white-tailed deer, eastern chipmunk, eastern gray squirrel, raccoon, opossum, and groundhog.
+American black bear are occasionally present but are reclusive.
+Reptiles include the timber rattlesnake (Crotalus horridus) and eastern copperhead (Agkistrodon contortrix) in rocky areas.
+Moist ravines and bogs host salamanders, frogs, and diverse invertebrate life.